Lauren Southern: Media work

+In September 2024, two Russian state media employees were charged with secretly funnelling almost $10 million to a Tennessee company for the production of political videos to benefit Russia by influencing the United States.
+The company's description matches that of Tenet Media, which had employed Southern and several right-wing influencers.
+Southern's content for Tenet focused on topics such as anti-white sentiment, residential school grave sites and Canada's housing crisis, as well as anti-LGBT content.

 Race and multiculturalism

 Southern is against multiculturalism.
-She has called the Black Lives Matter movement a "terrorist organisation", and a "divisive, violent movement that has fascistic tendencies", which she has falsely claimed has caused more deaths in 30 years than the Ku Klux Klan.
+She has called the Black Lives Matter movement a "terrorist organisation", and a "divisive, violent movement that has fascistic tendencies".

 She has asked whether a multicultural society would require witch doctors at medical conferences, and has claimed that "multiculturalism will inevitably fail unless 50 per cent of the population believes in Western culture".
 New Matilda reported that the core theme of her 2018 speaking tour of Australia was the claim "multiculturalism doesn't work".
 On the tour, she caused controversy for publicly criticizing an "Asian only" room-share advert that she had photographed and called it "extremely tribalistic".
 This was an attempt to highlight the supposed failure of multiculturalism, by suggesting that it produced a form of segregation.

-Influenced by the French political writer Renaud Camus, Southern is known for her promotion of the Great Replacement conspiracy theory, which posits that non-white immigration of Muslims will lead to a genocide of white Europeans.
+Influenced by the French political writer Renaud Camus, Southern promotes the Great Replacement conspiracy theory, which posits that non-white immigration of Muslims will lead to a genocide of white Europeans.
 She released a YouTube video under this title in July 2017, which was credited with helping to promote a white nationalist viewpoint.
 By August 2020, the video could only be accessed privately on Southern's home channel.
 She has described the theory as: "You have one people and in the space of one generation you have a different people".

 Southern has defended the American neo-Nazi Richard B. Spencer, who has advocated for violence against non-whites on multiple occasions.
 Southern has said "Richard Spencer is not a white supremacist, he is a white nationalist.
 He believes in a white ethnostate, he doesn't believe in whites being superior."
 Spencer has praised Southern's videos.

 Southern has been described as a proponent of the white genocide conspiracy theory.
 In 2018, Southern produced a documentary called Farmlands which falsely claimed that racially motivated farm attacks in South Africa may represent an impending genocide, a common talking point for white nationalists.
 While producing the documentary, Southern worked with Charlottesville Unite the Right rally attendee Simon Roche, a spokesperson for the ethnonationalist (Völkisch) Afrikaner organization Suidlanders, an organization which predicts a race war.